Locations:

 What can I expect if I have vaginitis?

-Vaginitis is uncomfortable, but finding the cause and the right treatment can bring you relief.
-If chemical irritants are causing your vaginitis, you can improve your symptoms by avoiding the offending lotion, detergent, spray, etc. Bacterial and antifungal medications may take up to two weeks to clear your infection.
-Antiviral medications for viral vaginitis can’t cure the virus, but they can cause your symptoms to go away faster.
+Vaginitis is uncomfortable, but finding the cause and the right treatment can bring relief.
+If chemical irritants are causing vaginitis, you can improve your symptoms by avoiding the offending lotion, detergent or spray.
+Bacterial and antifungal medications may take up to two weeks to clear your infection.
 Getting the right diagnosis and treating all causes of your vaginitis is key when it comes to relieving your symptoms.

 Living With